Glints — Southeast Asia’s Leading Job Marketplace

 A Foundation Built to Scale

+In 2025, the system scaled to 3,400+ subscription renewals, 50%+ visibility boost repurchase rates, and supported 1M+ hires in 6 months.
+Clarity-first design built to last.
 The foundation proved durable.
-After my departure, the system scaled to 3,400+ subscription renewals, 50%+ visibility boost repurchase rates, and supported 1M+ hires in 6 months (2025).
-Clarity-first design built to last.

 What the team says

-“On multiple occasions, she distilled unclear scopes and conflicting priorities into clear, structured decision paths... enabling the team to move forward quickly.”
+“She distilled unclear scopes and conflicting priorities into clear, structured decision paths, enabling the team to move forward.”

 Wei-Hsuan Tang